panditanvita/BTCpredictor/README.md

 Attribution
 The train_regressor code was written by MIT 6.S03 staff, and the scraping of historical prices was done by Shaurya Saluja.
 All other code was written by me (Anvita Pandit).

+The csv files are available at https://bitbucket.org/anvitapandit/btcpredictor (too large for github)